Since 1858

 The best part about leading a legacy brand is the chance to shape its unfolding story.

-When Macy’s was ready to reorder shopping bags, we took the opportunity to explore more sustainable options.
+Here’s an example I’m especially proud of.
+When Macy’s was ready to reorder shopping bags, I wanted to explore more sustainable options that would align with our brand values and identity.
 It wasn’t a mandate, but the retail industry had work to do in that area, and we were glad to be a part of it.

-An early consideration was replacing the classic white paper bag with a higher recycled content substrate.
-Taking inspiration from the bronze fixtures at the iconic flagship store on 34th Street, some vintage Macy’s totes, and the natural wood fixtures in Market by Macy’s stores, we introduced a series of rich, warm colors into the brand palette, making unbleached kraft paper a compatible choice.
+Taking inspiration from the bronze fixtures at the iconic flagship store on 34th Street, some vintage Macy’s totes, and the natural wood fixtures in Market by Macy’s stores, we introduced rich, warm colors into the palette (below), making unbleached kraft paper a compatible choice for the store shopping bag and ecommerce gift bags.

-And finally: an idea emerged to reduce the number of bags needed overall.
-In collaboration with OceanCycle and our manufacturer, we developed a reusable bag made of ocean-bound plastics collected seaside before salt water diminishes their suitability for recycling.
+Even more sustainable was the idea of replacing the paper with reusable bags.
+In collaboration with OceanCycle and our manufacturer, we developed a bag made of ocean-bound plastics which means they’re collected seaside before salt water diminishes their suitability for recycling.

 Thoughtful designs by fashion designer Natali Germanotta echoed the ocean, and the shapes of countries where the ocean-bound material was sourced.
 These and other branded options were offered at checkout with reuse incentives for loyalty customers.